antfu-collective/vite-ssg/README.md

 ### Custom Routes to Render

-You can use the `includedRoutes` hook to exclude/include route paths to render, or even provide some complete custom ones.
+You can use the `includedRoutes` hook to include or exclude route paths to render, or even provide some completely custom ones.

 ```js
 // vite.config.js